habibun/sc-webpack-encore/README.md

 # File Uploads in Symfony

 Well hi there!
-This repository holds the code and script for the [File Uploads in Symfony](https://symfonycasts.com/screencast/symfony-uploads) course on SymfonyCasts.
+This repository holds the code and script for the [Webpack Encore: Frontend like a Pro!](https://symfonycasts.com/screencast/webpack-encore) course on SymfonyCasts.

 ## Setup